Waaped/waaped.github.io/README.md

 they say Programming is like hitting your head against a wall..

-But your Head gets stronger, and the wall get's weaker.
+But your Head gets stronger, and the wall gets weaker.